js-csp/js-csp/README.md

 ## TODO ##

 - Achieve feature parity with Clojurescript's `core.async`.
-- Add More documentation and examples.
+- Add more documentation and examples.
 - Add browser builds and tests.
-- Add conversion functions that "de-IOC" promises and callback-based APIs.
+- Add conversion functions that "de-IOC" promises and callback-based APIs (e.g. Web Workers).
 - Publish to bower.
+- Investigate error handling in goroutines:
+  + Special `yield waitFor` that either return a value or throw an error from the result channel.
+  + Exception propagation & stack capturing.

 ## Inspiration ##